sebadob/rauthy/dev_notes.md

 ## CURRENT WORK

+## Leftover TODO's for v0.20.0

 - migrate all exising user emails to lowercase in the DB and only save lowercase ever again
-- change the login and always convert given users emails to lowercase only to avoid conflicts
+- change the login endpoint and only accepts users emails with lowercase only to avoid conflicts
+- adopt UI login form to always convert emails to lowercase
+- adopt user registration to always convert email to lowercase
+- add additional user values for self-modify in the accounts view
+- add more default claims for users https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims
+- add DB migration for the new user values

 ## Stage 1 - essentials